ivanuary/Hackdogz-Suki-App-GDG-Sparkfest-Hackathon/README.md

 1. Open the app and tap `OPEN` from the splash screen to load in.
 2. Search for a product, store name, or area from the search bar.
 3. Browse results that include both exact matches, related products (e.g. searching "chicken" also returns "chicken cubes"), and partial/typo-tolerant results (e.g. searching "chckn" still returns "chicken").
-4. Browse the ranked list of matching stores, sorted by distance, with open/closed status shown.
+4. Browse the ranked list of matching stores, sorted by distance.
 5. Tap a store to view its full profile: mode of payment, products and prices, reviews, and location.
 6. Tap `FIND LOCATION` to view the store on the map and check for nearby stores.